gitpod-io/retired-gatsby-website/src/docs/feature-preview.md

 ## Root Access

-Root Access allows you to attain privileged control within a workspace and be able to run commands as root as well as run Docker and Docker Compose.
+Root Access allows you to attain privileged control within a workspace and be able to run commands as root.

+This feature also enables Docker in your workspace.
+Run `sudo docker-up` to start a Docker daemon.

 ## Default IDE